anedel/ix-play/src/demo-code/README.txt

 is the error handling:
     (1) We at least try to report most errors --- this is about the only recommended practice (that would be relevant in production code).
-    (2) Sometimes there are unnecesary explanations in the error messages, or too verbose explanations --- for educational purpose.
+    (2) Sometimes there are unnecessary explanations in the error messages, or too verbose explanations --- for educational purpose.
     (3) But exiting after an error would not be acceptable in most cases in production code.